Free Government Money for Seniors

 • Weatherization Assistance Program: You may qualify if you receive Supplemental Security Income (SSI) or if your income is 200% below the federal poverty guidelines.
 Contact your local weatherization administrator to apply.

-• Public Housing Program: You may qualify for public housing based on whether you meet the requirements as a person of disability or elderly and your annual gross income falls within a certain range.
+• Public Housing Program: You may qualify for public housing based on whether you meet the requirements as a person with a disability or an elderly person, and your annual gross income falls within a specific range.
 Contact your local Public Housing Agency (PHA) to apply.

 • Housing Choice Vouchers: You may qualify if your household income doesn’t exceed 50% of the metropolitan area or county’s median income.
 Contact your local PHA to apply for a voucher.